koenrane/KR-new-site/content/import/how-low-should-fruit-hang-before-we-pick-it.md

 >
 > _Proof outline._ The two claims clearly correspond to the minimal and maximal values of $R$ according to the domination criterion; the second claim's right-hand side uses the fact that ${\color{blue}I}$ is non-negative. ∎

-> [!info] Corollary 7: Low-impact agents are naïve maximizers in the limit
+> [!math] Corollary 7: Low-impact agents are naïve maximizers in the limit
 > A plan with maximal score corresponds to the last subinterval.
 >
 > _Proof outline._ If all plans have the same score, the claim is trivial.
 Otherwise, let $\bar{a}_\text{best}$ be a plan with the lowest impact of those with maximal score.
 In the constrained case, clearly it corresponds with the subinterval $[{\color{blue}I}(\bar{a}_\text{best}),\infty )$.
 In the scaled case, let $\bar{a}_\text{second-best}$ be a plan with second-highest score.
 Then by Theorem 6, the latest that $\bar{a}_\text{best}$ can appear is $\dfrac{{\color{blue}I}(\bar{a}_\text{best})}{{\color{Red}u}(\bar{a}_\text{best})-{\color{Red}u}(\bar{a}_\text{second-best})}$.
 Since no plans meet the domination criterion with respect to $\bar{a}_\text{best},$ this is the last subinterval. ∎